jamiemjennings/github-issue-printer/README.md

-    -m, --milestone [number]        Repo milestone number filter (from the GitHub URL) -l, --labels [label_list]       Comma-separated list of labels to filter on -i, --issues [issue_nums]       Comma-separated list of issue numbers to include --project-column                URL of a GitHub Project column from which to retrieve issues -h, --help                      Output usage information
+    -m, --milestone [number]        Repo milestone number filter (from the GitHub URL) -l, --labels [label_list]       Comma-separated list of labels to filter on -i, --issues [issue_nums]       Comma-separated list of issue numbers to include -s, --sizes                     Flag to enable size labels on cards --project-column                URL of a GitHub Project column from which to retrieve issues -h, --help                      Output usage information
 ```